IDSIA/sacred/docs/examples.rst

 This will pull the necessary containers from the internet and build them.
 This may take several minutes.
-Afterwards mongoDB should be up and running. ``mongo-express``, an admin interface for MonogDB, should now be available on port ``8081``, accessible by the user and password set in the ``.env`` file (``ME_CONFIG_BASICAUTH_USERNAME`` and ``ME_CONFIG_BASICAUTH_PASSWORD``).
+Afterwards mongoDB should be up and running. ``mongo-express``, an admin interface for MongoDB, should now be available on port ``8081``, accessible by the user and password set in the ``.env`` file (``ME_CONFIG_BASICAUTH_USERNAME`` and ``ME_CONFIG_BASICAUTH_PASSWORD``).
 ``Sacredboard ``should be available on port ``5000``. ``Omniboard`` should be